rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 **A:** Here is an example for running a software template from a workflow: https://github.com/rhdhorchestrator/orchestrator-demo/blob/main/05_software_template_hello_world/workflow/src/main/resources/workflow.sw.yaml

-This is the scaffolder OpenAPI spec (created manually, there isn't an official version to my knowledge): https://github.com/rhdhorchestrator/orchestrator-demo/blob/main/05_software_template_hello_world/workflow/src/main/resources/specs/scaffolder-openapi.yaml
+This is the scaffolder OpenAPI spec: https://github.com/rhdhorchestrator/orchestrator-demo/blob/main/05_software_template_hello_world/workflow/src/main/resources/specs/scaffolder-openapi.yaml

 Please note that the argument for the software templates aren't part of the API and should be provided as arguments according to the software template definition, e.g.